-Every engineering director I know starts the morning the same way: Jira, then GitHub, then Slack, then Asana, then maybe a spreadsheet someone pinned in a Google Chat room three weeks ago.
-By the time they've assembled a mental picture of what actually needs intervention, 40-50 minutes have evaporated — and half of what they flagged turns out to be fine.
+Forty-five minutes.
+That is what most engineering directors pay every morning before standup, walking the same loop: Jira, then GitHub, then Slack, then Asana, then a spreadsheet someone pinned in a chat room three weeks ago.
+The output is a mental model of what needs intervention.
+Half of what gets flagged is fine.

-Dashboards were designed for operators who stare at screens all day.
-Engineering leaders are not operators.
-They context-switch between strategy, hiring, architecture reviews, and stakeholder management.
-A dashboard demands continuous attention; a leader needs processed conclusions.
+Dashboards were designed for SOC analysts and on-call engineers — people whose job is to stare at the screen.
+Engineering leaders are not those people.
+They context-switch between hiring, architecture review, stakeholder management, and the next quarter's plan.
+A dashboard demands continuous attention.
+A leader needs a processed conclusion.

 Open Jira, filter by team, scan for blocked tickets

-Switch to GitHub, check PR age and review queues
+Switch to GitHub, hunt PR age and review queues

 Layer 1 — Collectors run as parallel Claude Code subagents.
 Each one talks to exactly one system and returns a normalized signal payload.
 They run simultaneously, so total collection time equals the slowest API response (usually 3–8 seconds), not the sum of all five.[5]

-Layer 3 — Output formats the brief as a concise summary delivered to your preferred channel — email, Slack, or a pinned Google Doc that updates daily.
+Layer 3 — Output formats the brief as a concise summary delivered to a chosen channel — email, Slack, or a pinned Google Doc that updates daily.

 Signal Radar Project Structure